 There are two forms of fiber or roughage–

-Soluble Fibers–Soluble fibers mostly come from plant cell walls like apple and pear pectins (yep, the same stuff that gives jelly its texture), gums, mucilages and algals.
+Soluble Fibers–Soluble fibers mostly come from plant cell walls like apple and pear pectins (yep, the same stuff that gives jelly its texture), gums, aloe, mucilages and algals.
 They dissolve in water in the intestinal tract.
 This process helps to delay transit time through the GI tract, regulates your blood sugar by slowing absorption of glucose and lowers cholesterol.

 Insoluble Fiber–Insoluble fiber, like bran, is “scratchy” plant matter that adds bulk to increases fecal weight to produce bowel movements, slows starch and glucose absorption.

-Chinese medicine’s perspective on fiber
+Asian (Chinese) medicine’s perspective on fiber

-Classical Chinese food energetics and nutrition views foods very differently than Western nutrition.
+Classical Asian food energetics and nutrition view foods very differently than Western nutrition.
 Where Western nutrition looks for the part of the food that creates a certain result, Eastern nutrition looks at the energetic functionality of the food as a whole.
 Does it heat?
 Does it cool the body?
 Does it dry?
 Does it moisten?
-To treat with Chinese medicine and Eastern nutrition, we look at each individual client’s pattern based on Chinese medicine assessment.
+To treat with Asian medicine and Eastern nutrition, we look at each individual client’s pattern based on Asian medicine assessment.
 For example, 5 clients may come in the with same complaint of constipation, but they will likely leave with different assessments and recommendations.
 One may need more Yin and moistening foods to move the bowels.
 One may have Colon Qi deficiency, another might have heat in the Colon, or Liver Qi patterns that are causing the problems.
 Aloe, which can be beneficial in treating constipation, may be perfect for the client with heat in the Colon but too cold and harsh for a client with Yang deficiency.
-The focus of the Chinese medicine is to find the root of the cause of the pattern while treating the symptom.
+The focus of the Asian medicine is to find the root of the cause of the pattern while treating the symptom.

 How much fiber do you need a day?